Mexican Dirty War: Guerrilla groups

 1960 marked the beginning of a decade of terror in the region of Guerrero as the state began to deal with the citizens and peasants there ever more violently.
-The state enacted the acts of suppression on Guerrero to keep the numerous political reform movements stifled, as the local people over time grew agitated with how the government wielded its power and meddled with their rights.
+The state acted to stifle the numerous political reform movements, as the local people grew agitated with how the government wielded its power and meddled with their rights.
 As the citizens grew more determined to speak out against the government in the 1960s, the PRI increased its terror tactics in the region.
 The constant stream of violence pushed many guerrillas to consider taking up arms against the PRI.

 The rise of guerrilla groups in the 1960s and 1970s gave the state an excuse to focus its resources on suppressing their activities.
-The army became infamous for its tactics in repressing the rebels in the rural areas, where such practices such as the death flights were initiated.
+The army became infamous for its tactics in repressing the rebels in the rural areas, where such practices such as the death flights, throwing victims out of aircraft, were initiated.

 This period of state violence in Guerrero helped to bring about numerous guerrilla organizations.
 One was the Party of the Poor (PDLP), which was influenced by Marxism and people like Che Guevara.
 It tended to focus more on the rural regions like Guerrero, where it would be more likely to find support among the peasants.
 The PDLP became more violent toward the rich after events such as the 1967 Atoyac massacre, where leaders like Lucio Cabañas tried to use the peasants' anger to bring about a revolution.

 As the 1960s and 1970s went on, the PDLP gained attention nationwide for acts like kidnapping the prominent PRI leader Ruben Figueroa.
 This inspired those oppressed by the government, but also marked the organization's decline, as the government began to focus more on taking it out.
 On December 2, 1974, the army found and killed Cabañas in an attempt to dissolve his movement.
 Another schoolteacher turned revolutionary, Genaro Vázquez Rojas, founded the National Revolutionary Civic Association (ACNR) as a response to the government's actions in Guerrero.
 These two leaders and their movements emerged as the armed phase of the social struggle, which continued long after their deaths.